 Her book shares the principles and practices found in her workshops.
 Her presentation is divided into four phases represented by the four points of the compass in this diagram.

-Pacific Northwest Wildlife is another interesting self-publishing success story.
+Pacific Northwest Wildlifeis another interesting self-publishing success story.
 I met the author and photographer, Aaron Baggenstos, at Nisqually National Wildlife Refuge.
-I was there because of my son, Lorenzo is also wildlife photographer.
+I was there because my son, Lorenzo is also a wildlife photographer.

 One of the great things about my job is that I get to work with decision-makers and experts in a variety of fields, people who make a positive difference in the lives of others or who are on their way to becoming influential.
 Jackie Brewton is one of those accomplished people—she is the go-to person for people and institutions who need a motivational speaker and teen relationship expert.